Struggling to Reactivate Inactive Customers? AI Can Help

 For instance, providing a weekly newsletter that highlights new features to try, promotional contests to enter, and other pointers keeps customers engaged and happy.

 Text messaging is proven to be the most effective, with Americans sending or receiving an average of 32 texts per day.
-A personalized SMS that reminds users of features they haven’t tried or provides them with an exclusive discount can reignite their enthusiasm.
+A personalised SMS that reminds users of features they haven’t tried or provides them with an exclusive discount can reignite their enthusiasm.

 All of these tactics reinforce the bond between you and customers, keeping them engaged and coming back.